 Heritage Swine breeds have a richer, heartier taste to their meat, distinct marbling and a creamy fat.
 They are, quite frankly, absolutely delicious and nothing like the commercial breeds you buy in the store.

-The price for whole or a half of a hog is $3.25 a pound on the hanging weight of the dressed hog.
+The price for a share of a whole or a half of a hog is $3.50 a pound on the hanging weight of the dressed hog.
+You are buying a share of the live animal and paying on the hanging weight of the dressed animal for convenience in weighing.
 Hanging weight on a whole hog is around 200 pounds and you will get about 150 lbs. of packaged pork and some fat for rendering or to use in specialty sausage making (amount is dependent on your chosen cuts and individual size of the hog).
 A great online resource with a breakdown of cuts from a hog is here.
-You also pay the butcher for cut and wrap which is about 80 cents a pound.
+You also pay the butcher for cut and wrap which is about 80 cents a pound and you pick up the meat from the butcher yourself.